Do Go On - 163 - WW2 Badass Audie Murphy

 That genuinely happens later.

-You're still doing a scouting stuff.
+He was still doing his scouting stuff.

 The man does it all.

-Time little ropes for no reason.
+Tying little ropes for no reason.

 Yeah, just little ones.